 Knowledge and data

-- indicators and data for IPBES assessments;
+- Supporting assessment experts in identifying, prioritizing and mobilizing existing knowledge and data needed for IPBES assessments;

 - Guiding the secretariat, including the dedicated technical support unit, in the management of the data, information and knowledge used in IPBES products, including the development of the web-based infrastructure, to ensure their long-term availability and data interoperability;

 - Supporting the Bureau and the Multidisciplinary Expert Panel in reviewing the knowledge needs and gaps identified through IPBES assessments and other IPBES deliverables and in catalysing the generation of new knowledge and data.